Rob-V-Eng/rob-v-eng.github.io/_projects/Line-Improvement-Project/index.md

 # Feeder Pipe Housing System
 ## Overview
+I designed and delivered two versions of a custom housing that connects two material inlets into one outlet feeding the production line.
+The first version was a sealed housing to route and contain material flow.
+The second version included additional top access with hinged lids, allowing operators to pour in material manually when needed.
+These designs improved material handling, flow reliability, and operator flexibility.

 ## Background & Objective
+When I was assigned the task, the setup consisted of two separate pipes feeding into the line, but there was no proper housing or containment — just loosely arranged pipes with no clear connection or integration.

+While I wasn’t provided the previous setup, it was clear from the open-ended nature of the pipes that material loss, dust, and inefficient flow were recurring issues.
+My objective was to create a modular housing that would:

+- Cleanly join two incoming material sources into one outlet
+- Prevent spillage or product loss
+- Be easy to fabricate, install, and maintain
+- (In version two) Allow manual top-up by operators without interrupting production

 {% include image-gallery.html images="project2.jpg" height="400" %}
 **Figure 1.** Dust accumulation by the feeder.

 ## Design Process
+**Version 1: Basic Dual-Inlet Housing**
+1. Measurement & Fitment Planning: I measured the three involved pipes — two inlets and one outlet — and determined how they needed to converge while maintaining consistent flow.
+Spatial constraints and existing mounting brackets were factored into the design.

+2. CAD Modeling in SolidWorks:

+I created a tri-ported housing with:

+- Two angled inlets (left and right)
+- A single outlet aligned with the line intake
+- Internal flow guides to reduce turbulence and promote smooth merging of materials
+- Bolt-on flanges for quick mounting

+3. Fabrication-Ready Design: Using sheet metal tools in SolidWorks, I ensured the model could be laser cut and bent with standard shop capabilities.

+**Version 2: Pour-In Enabled Housing with Hinged Lids**

+As soon as the first housing was installed, operators requested a way to manually add small batches of material, such as when cleaning or starting a new product run.
+Instead of modifying the first unit, I created an enhanced second version.

+1. Modified Design Based on Operator Feedback
+I retained the overall geometry of the first housing but added:

+- Two top-facing access ports (one on each side)
+- Hinged metal lids with small handles and magnetic closures
+- Safety flanges to prevent sharp edges and improve operator comfort

+2. Structural Enhancements

+To ensure the top remained structurally sound despite the added openings, I thickened the lid region and used cross-bracing inside the sheet metal bends.

+3. Prototyping & Collaboration

+I worked closely with the shop team to test lid tolerances, and with operators to make sure pouring angles and access heights were comfortable during use.

 ## Outcomes & Impact
+- Improved Material Flow: The housings connected all pipes securely, reduced product loss, and promoted consistent merging of material into the line.
+- Cleaner Work Environment: Eliminated spillage from open pipe ends, making the surrounding area safer and more professional.
+- Operator Empowerment: The pour-in version gave staff more control, reducing downtime during material top-ups and changeovers.
+- Adaptable Design: The two versions gave the team flexibility depending on the line’s specific needs — sealed vs. access-enabled.
+- Fast Turnaround: Both designs were manufacturable in-house with existing shop equipment, keeping costs and delays to a minimum.